Large Language Model as Token Compressor and Decompressor: Methods

 \subsection{LLM Compressor}

-Given an input token sequence $\mathbf{X}$, the compressor generates a varying length Z-tokens $\mathbf{Z}$.
-To preserve the prior of pre-trained LLM, we extend the original vocabulary to $ [ \mathcal{V}_\text{base}, \mathcal{V}_z ] $, where $\mathcal{V}_\text{base}$ is the original vocabulary, $\mathcal{V}_z$ is the extended vocabulary for Z-Tokens.
-Z-Tokens only uses $\mathcal{V}_z$.
-Unlike previous work (e.g., ICAE or AutoCompressor) that directly learns fixed-length soft embeddings, our compressor generates $Z$ in an autoregressive manner:
+Given an input token sequence $\mathbf{X}$, the compressor generates a variable-length Z-token sequence $\mathbf{Z}$.
+To preserve the prior of the pretrained LLM, we extend the original vocabulary to $[\mathcal{V}_{\text{base}}, \mathcal{V}_z]$, where $\mathcal{V}_{\text{base}}$ is the original vocabulary and $\mathcal{V}_z$ is the extended vocabulary for Z-tokens.
+Z-tokens are generated only from $\mathcal{V}_z$.
+Unlike previous work (e.g., ICAE or AutoCompressor) that directly learns fixed-length soft embeddings, our compressor generates $\mathbf{Z}$ autoregressively:

-Therefore, the model can dynamically determine the lexical units needed to generalize a given context, thus achieving variable-length compression, similar to how humans express concepts of varying complexity using flexible sentence lengths.
-This aligns with the native processing method of LLM, requiring no intrusive modifications and thus forming an elegant and consistent approach.
-Compared to previous embedding-based compression methods, our autoregressive design provides the compressor with several key advantages: variable-length compression, allocating more Z-Tokens to complex contexts and fewer to simple contexts; abstract composition by progressively learn to construct semantics in discrete steps, consistent with the sequential nature of language; interpretability, each Z-Token becomes a symbolic unit that can be reused in different contexts, similar to morphemes in natural language.
-To ensure end-to-end training while maintaining discreteness, we use a Gumbel-Softmax estimator to sample Z-Token only from $\mathcal{V}_z$:
+The compressed length $K$ is not fixed a priori but determined dynamically by the compressor itself.
+Concretely, we augment $\mathcal{V}_z$ with a special \texttt{[EOS-Z]} token; generation stops once the compressor emits \texttt{[EOS-Z]}, so $K$ emerges from the model output rather than being imposed as a hyperparameter.
+To avoid degenerate solutions in which the model either collapses to a single Z-token or reproduces the input length, we regularize the realized compression ratio against a target ratio $r$:

-This results in a soft embedding $e_{\text{soft}}$ during training.
-We apply a pass-through estimator to combine differentiable gradients with discrete decoding:
+where $N$ is the input length.
+This soft constraint allows informative segments to consume more Z-tokens while penalizing global budget violations, enabling content-adaptive allocation without imposing rigid per-segment quotas.
+This design can also be interpreted from a constrained information allocation perspective.
+Suppose $\mathbf{X}$ is partitioned into local segments $\{\mathbf{X}^{(i)}\}_{i=1}^{M}$, and the compressor allocates $K_i$ latent tokens to segment $\mathbf{X}^{(i)}$ under a global budget $\sum_i K_i \le N/r$.
+If the segment-wise information density is defined as